tappasarn/source-control-hands-on-workshop/README.md

 You should see that now you have changed the state of `README.md` from `Unmodified` to `Modified`.

 To stage tracked files, we use the same command as untracked files.
 Can you guess what it is ?
+Let's do it !

 ##### Files life cycle summary
 ![file-life-cycle](https://user-images.githubusercontent.com/11821799/51426727-375f4600-1c21-11e9-82f2-f95112e20cd1.png)